 c.
 Admission for which the Tribe makes payment.

 d.
-Admission provided to Tribal Elders and admission charges to Tribal pow wows or other cultural activities defined by regulation are not subject to the tax imposed by this Article.
+Admission provided to Tribal Elders and admission charges to Tribal pow wows or other cultural activities are not subject to the tax imposed by this Article.

 e.
 Campsite or recreational vehicle site rentals that are subject to the Lodging and Occupancy Tax.